Jessie Eden: Appearance in Peaky Blinders

 In the 2020s, Eden became widely known as a character in the fictional British television series Peaky Blinders.
 The series generated renewed interest in British trade union history, as well as controversy over how her personal life was portrayed.

-Seasons 4 and 5 of Peaky Blinders introduced the Eden character, played by Irish actress Charlie Murphy.
+Series 4 and 5 of Peaky Blinders introduced the Eden character, played by Irish actress Charlie Murphy.
 Although the reception was mixed, some people who had known Eden personally took offence to the way she was depicted.
 Trade union leader Graham Stevenson—a personal friend of Eden, author of her biography, and author of articles on British communism—criticised the show:"I knew Eden, and as a callow 22-year-old, I didn't ask the 70-year-old Jessie about her relationships, let alone sex life.
 But I doubt her private life was as complicated or dramatic as her eponymous character's.
 Nor can I see any young woman during the 1920s gratuitously going into a gents' toilets, as Eden is shown doing, for any reason at all other than life or death.
 The social values of the programme are ahistorical.
 It is surely the conceit that Tommy Shelby, the gangster villain-hero of the series, could ever convince a woman like Eden to be wined and dined, let alone be seduced, that finally reveals the true motives of the creators of the programme."

 At a round table event featuring Stevenson, poet Dave Puller, and cultural historian Paul Long, the three discussed the series and its depictions of the British working class.
 Professor Long rated the series positively, praising it as a "great representation of interesting working-class protagonists".
 Puller had mixed feelings; he was disappointed that the show chose to focus on Eden's fictional romance with Tommy Shelby, rather than her real achievements as a communist and trade union leader.

 Personal and family life

-Eden had one sibling Noreen, was married twice, once briefly in 1923 to Albert Eden who she quickly broke up with, citing his differing political views.
+Eden was married twice.
+Her first marriage was brief: she married Albert Eden in 1923 but quickly broke up with him, citing his differing political views.
 During this short marriage, the couple adopted 2 sons (brothers) called Stephen and Douglas (Douggie to friends), who later joined the Royal Navy, and became a lifelong communist party member until he died in 1977.
-After his death, various members of the Eden family spoke of him as being a blood relative, and that Douglas had lived his entire life never knowing that he was not Jessie Eden's biological son.
+After his death, various members of the Eden family spoke of him as being a blood relative, and said that Douglas had lived his entire life never knowing that he was not Jessie Eden's biological son.

 In 1948, Eden married fellow communist party activist Walter McCulloch, and they stayed together until his death in 1978.
 McCulloch was a carpenter and CPGB member who oversaw the construction of the communist party's Star Social Club for the Midlands branch.

 Eden died in Birmingham on 27 September 1986.
 She was 84.